Download the full outcome

 Detail of outcome

-There was strong or very strong support for all the proposals.
-The government has decided to take most of these forward as soon as its legislative programme allows.
-Some proposals will need further consultation before they can progress.
+Due to support for the recommendations we have decided to take implementation forward as soon as the legislative programme allows.
+Certain proposals will require further consultation before they can progress.

 The proposed changes for riders are to: